Thomas2512/coding-battle-2019/README.md

 ## Usage

-Just run the latest .py file, and input the data as described in the problem statements PDF files.
+Run the latest .py file, and input the data as described in the problem statements PDF files.

 ## Contributing